xcart/xc5-manual/en/users/user_types_and_user_accounts.md

    *   Login/Email;
    *   Name;
-   *   Access level (_Administrator_, _Customer_ or _Anonymous_ + information about the user's membership level; for example, "Customer (VIP customers)" means that the user is a registered customer with the membership level "VIP customers", whereas "Customer (requested for VIP customers)" means that the user is a registered customer and they have submitted a request for "VIP customers" membership which has yet to be approved by the store admin);
+   *   Access level (_Administrator_, _Customer_ or _Anonymous_ + information about the user's membership level, if any; for example, "Customer (VIP customers)" means that the user is a registered customer with the membership level "VIP customers", whereas "Customer (requested for VIP customers)" means that the user is a registered customer and they have submitted a request for "VIP customers" membership which has yet to be approved by the store admin.
+Note that with Multi-vendor module installed, an X-Cart store may have users with an access level named _Vendor_; for more info on this, see the {% link "Multi-vendor module manual" ref_cvwmAuRi %});
    *   Orders (Number of orders placed by the user; the number link can be clicked upon for access to the list of all the orders by this user);
    *   Created (Account creation date);
    *   Last login (Date of the user's latest login to their user account).